coburnicus/eleventy-base-blog/states/delaware.md

 * Yes, 14-926 Del.
 Admin.
 Code § 20.1.3 states that the IEP Team may determine an adult student incapable of providing informed consent.
 Only if a student’s “capacity is uncertain” must is a school psychologist required to participate in the determination. _Id._ at § 20.1.3.1.

-**_Do parents lose the right to make a due process complaint or to sue if their students’ right to FAPE is violated?_**
+**_Do parents lose the right to make a due process complaint or to sue if their students’ right to a free, appropriate public education (FAPE) is violated?_**

 * Unclear.
 The GATOR project team has not found hearing officer or court decisions that address this issue in Delaware.